eskrav/udacity-machine-learning/README.md

 These projects were submitted by Ekaterina Kravtchenko as part of the Machine Learning Engineer Nanodegree at Udacity.

-As part of Udacity Honor code, your submissions must be your own work.
-If you submit these projects as yours, you will break the [Udacity Honor Code](https://udacity.zendesk.com/hc/en-us/articles/210667103-What-is-the-Udacity-Honor-Code-), and your account will be suspended.
+As part of [Udacity Honor Code](https://udacity.zendesk.com/hc/en-us/articles/210667103-What-is-the-Udacity-Honor-Code-), your submissions must be your own work.
+If you submit these projects as yours, you will break the Udacity Honor Code, and your account will be suspended.